isa-ulisboa/greends-dms-exercises/dms_ex_02_data_wrangling_agr_census.md

 1. Go to [this link in INE (Database)](https://www.ine.pt/xportal/xmain?xpid=INE&xpgid=ine_indicadores&indOcorrCod=0010502&contexto=bd&selTab=tab2&xlang=en), which displays a table of the **Area of permanent crops (ha) by Geographic localization (NUTS -2013) and Type (permanent crops); Decennial (1)**.
 2. Select **Change selection conditions**, and check *Select all* for **Geographic localization** (NUTS-2013).
 The total cells should be 27488.
 3. Select **Obtain table** and then on the icon **Download table (CSV format)**.
 Download the csv and give an appropriate name, for example, **area_perm_crops_2019.csv**.
 4. This file only contains data for the year *2019*.
 Repeat the **Change selection conditions**, but select a different year.
-Download the csv file naming it approprially.
+Download the csv file naming it appropriately.
 5. When you finish the previous step, you should have four csv files downloaded.

 ## 2. Import data to OpenRefine